polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

     -   Issue type: **Service and subscription limits (quotas)**

-    -   Subscription: the name of the Azure subscription you will be using in this lab
+    -   Subscription: the name of the Azure subscription you will be using in this lab.

     -   Quota type: **Compute/VM (cores/vCPUs) subscription limit increases**

-    -   Support plan: the name of the support plan associated with the target subscription
+    -   Support plan: the name of the support plan associated with the target subscription.

 1. On the **Details** blade, click the **Provide details** blade.

-1. On the **Quota details** blade,

-specify the following and click **Save and continue**:
+1. On the **Quota details** blade, specify the following and click **Save and continue**:

     -   Severity: **C - Minimal impact**

-    -   Preferred contact method: choose your preferred option
+    -   Preferred contact method: choose your preferred option.

     -   Deployment model: **Resource Manager**

-    -   Location: the target Azure region you intend to use in this lab
+    -   Location: the target Azure region you intend to use in this lab.

     -   SKU family: **DSv2 Series** and **ESv3 Series**

 1. On the **Problem** blade, specify the following and click **Next**:

-1. On the **Contact Information** blade, provide your contact details and click **Create**
+1. On the **Contact Information** blade, provide your contact details and click **Create**.

    > **Note**: Quota increase requests are typically completed during the same business day.